I think you have already heard about the benefits of using natural oils to treat skin problems and keep it moisturized.

 But if you’re a conscious parent and you want to remove those thick crusts, you can do the following:

-- Apply shampoo on your baby’s hair and scalp frequently.
+- Apply an organic shampoo on your baby’s hair and scalp frequently.
 This will help to soften the cradle cap, as it can easily come off by giving extra shampoo and oiling.

 - Apply coconut oil to your baby’s cradle cap and massage it.
 This will help in giving it time to penetrate the oil into the thick crust and loosen it.
 Add this to the baby wash routine.